 *Please do NOT attend your test if:

-- You have a cold, fever, are short of breath or have flu-like symptoms.
+- You have a fever, persistent cough, are short of breath or have flu-like symptoms,

-If any of the above applies to you, please contact the centre by email at email@example.com as soon as possible and we will arrange a transfer to another test date.
-Please allow us 5 working days to get back to you with the available test dates.
+If any of the above applies to you, please contact the centre by email at email@example.com as soon as possible to discuss the terms and conditions of your transfer to another test date.
+Please allow us 5 working days to get back to you with the available options.

 Please be informed that in case you display any of the symptoms listed above on the test day, you may be asked to leave the test room and you will not be able to complete my test.